Koodikummit/awesome-resources/README.md

 + <a href="https://codecombat.com/" target="_blank"> CodeCombat </a> An online game that teaches programming.
 Students write code in real programming languages (Python, JavaScript, Lua, CofeeScript, Clojure). :arrows_counterclockwise:
 + <a href="https://www.codecademy.com/" target="_blank"> Codeacademy </a> Learn to code interactively, for free, on the web.
 Skill you will learn: HTML/CSS, JavaScript, Python, jQuery, PHP, SQL, AngularJS, Ruby on Rails and more! :arrows_counterclockwise:
 + <a href="https://www.hackerearth.com/practice/codemonk/" target="_blank"> Codemonk on Hackerearth </a> An online platform which teaches coding from very basics to higher level where Questions are divided into topics with each topic having tutorial followed by a competition each week and level of difficulty is good for beginners(All languages). :free:
++ <a href="http://www.javascriptkit.com/" target="_blank"> SoloLearn </a> Join the largest community of mobile code learners today.
+Learn C++, Java, Python, PHP, C#, JavaScript and more. :free:
 + <a href="https://www.sololearn.com/" target="_blank"> SoloLearn </a> Join the largest community of mobile code learners today.
 Learn C++, Java, Python, PHP, C#, JavaScript and more. :free:
++ <a href="http://www.javascriptkit.com/" target="_blank"> JavaScript kit </a> A comprehensive resource for JavaScript tutorials, scripts, and more. :free:

 #### Coding for younger beginners